lyuchengmarvin/MugGWAS/design_documents/software_requirement_specification.md

 This package also requires users to provide variant information on the tested genomes in vcf format.
 Implementing variant callers such as GATK HaplotypeCaller or FreeBayes can achieve this.

+This package infers gene positions based on a single reference genome.
+Users should provide gene annotations for the reference, which can be acquired from annotation tools such as `bakta`.

 # Installation
 This is going to be a tool written in Python or pipelines assembled through Snakemake.
 Ideally, I want to have an easy installation process for the users.
 This involves two steps: